By Diane Krakora, CEO of PartnerPath

 This shift is driven by customers.
 Yes, cloud-delivered solutions play a part, but that’s not the whole story.
 New buyers, a focus on business outcomes and the acceptance of transacting directly with the vendor are, “creating the most important change to the channel we’ve seen in a long time."

 There are two realities that are changing the buyer’s journey as it relates to channel engagement.
 The first reality is that everything can be researched online.
 Information about anything is just a Google search away.
 Buyers can research products, options, costs, analyst opinions, user reviews, and even pricing quickly and easily.
 There is so much more transparency in product and services offerings, costs and experiences than ever before, which leads to well-informed buyers.
 We used to say, “there is margin in mystery.”
 But much of that mystery is gone thanks to Google, Facebook, Twitter, and dozens of customer feedback sites like G2 Crowd.

 The second reality is a buying preference for subscription (cloud, anything and everything as a service).
-From DocuSign to Netflix to AMC Theaters announcing a subscription service for going to the movies – the subscription model is here to stay while the traditional capital purchase model is waning.
-(There’s even a subscription service for your electronic toothbrush!)
+From DocuSign to Netflix to toiletries – the subscription model is here to stay while the traditional capital purchase model is waning.

 New Buyers Have New Ways of Buying

 Together, these realities have changed buyers which brings big changes for the channel in both who they sell to and how they sell.

 - The traditional channels’ buyers are changing – from IT departments to line-of-business professionals.
 In a business-to-business transaction, line-of-business buyers are able and willing to buy software, services and even hardware on a per-seat basis, on their credit cards without a lot of input from IT.
 Forrester Research indicates that in a cloud world, 65% of all technology decisions are now driven by the line-of-business owner with 29% of those decisions not involving IT at all.